BavatharanyM/Krish-Fullstack-training/StaticBehavior/README.md

 In the 2nd static block,we call a new instance:
 It calls,non static bloack then calls constroctor enternally.

-So ,we get the out put from 1at staick block :count is 0 then the 2nd static block,it calls new instance, as next,the non static block and constructor are inialized.
+So ,we get the out put from

+1st staick block :count is 0

+then the 2nd static block,

+it calls new instance,
+as next,the non static block and constructor are inialized.

-1. in non staic block is first,thre ,the count variable is inialized as 5.
+1. in non staic block is first,there ,the count variable is inialized as 5.
 2. then constructor,it prints count value as 5
 3. finally,print statemnet of thestatic block.count is still 5.